The Award for impact created by the Nudge Global Impact Challenge participants

 Based on the alumni’s answers to multiple questions, three scores are assigned to each impact plan: direct impact, outcome impact and project management.
 They are all weighted and combined into a Total Impact Score.

-During the Nudge Global Impact Challenge 2017 the jury will select 3 winners of the Nudge Global Impact Award: 1 for each category.
-The 3 winners will be Awarded during an official ceremony and they will be invited to demonstrate their leadership skills, creativity and talents to help our Reward Partner in a global sustainability project.
+During the Nudge Global Impact Challenge 2018 the jury will select 3 winners of the Nudge Global Impact Award: 1 for each category.
+The 3 winners will be awarded during an official ceremony and they will be invited to demonstrate their leadership skills, creativity and talents to help our Reward Partner in a global sustainability project.

 The Nudge Global Impact Award 2017: MasterPeace walk

-Learn more about the Summit on the second evening of the Nudge Global Impact Challenge here:
+Learn more about the Nudge Summit, the second evening of the Nudge Global Impact Challenge here:

 Learn more about Nudge’s partnership with the Vrije Universiteit Amsterdam here: